 Homemade Sloppy Joes

-Easy, delicious homemade sloppy joes.
-It’s time to ditch the canned stuff- this version is the real deal!
-Made from scratch in 30 minutes.
+It’s time to ditch the canned stuff—these homemade Sloppy Joes are the real deal!
+They’re made from scratch in just 30 minutes.

 If you’ve never had a sloppy joe before, it’s a sandwich made with a sweet version of marinara sauce.
 This childhood classic has always been a favorite of mine, but it has to made from scratch, with real ingredients.